 When you have to make a choice and don’t make it, that is in itself a choice. – William James

 Find someone who will actively listen to you, without offering advice or judgement.
 Another option is to write without stopping or talk to a dog or cat.
-The outpouring releases one’s feelings and then you can sort through them.
+This releases an outpouring of feelings.
+Then, it is easier to sort them out.
 Do this before you try and make a list of pros and cons.
-My clients tell me their hopes, fears and emotions without worrying about how it sounds helps them hear themselves.
+My clients tell me their hopes, fears and emotions without worrying about how it sounds.
+Often just hearing themselves express their feelings out loud helps them understand their situation.
 Then they are able to work out what is important, what needs to be done and what they really want.
+They realise it could be worth risk sticking their neck out.
 If you would like to discuss something with me in a confidential complimentary 20-minute session, email me.

 Reducing the risk of sticking your neck out